ajspurr/medical_cost_prediction/README.md

   - My second attempt to fix non-normal residuals was outlier removal.
 I used Cook's distance to identify outliers and after extensive exploration found no pattern to the outliers nor any relationship to any of the numerical or categorical variables, other than they were related to the visual outliers in the Age vs. Charges plots.
   - While I don't think this process or outcome is realistic, as this data is artificial, after removing outliers (8.9% of the data) I achieved a perfect model with an adjusted R-squared of 1.

-Residual distribution in model with all new features added:
+**Residual distribution in model with all new features added:**
 <p align="center"><img src="/output/models/qqhist1_orig.png" width="600"/></p>

-Visualization of Cook's outliers in the relationship between Age and Charges:
+**Visualization of Cook's outliers in the relationship between Age and Charges:**
 <p align="center"><img src="/output/models/outliers_age_v_charges_nonob_smoker.png" width="350"/></p>

-Residual distribution after all Cook's outliers removed:
+**Residual distribution after all of Cook's outliers were removed:**
 <p align="center"><img src="/output/models/qqhist4_outlier_2.png" width="700"/></p>

-Model performance after all Cook's outliers removed:
+**Model performance after all Cook's outliers removed:**
 <p align="center"><img src="/output/models/sm_lr_results_6_no_outliers_2.png" width="700"/></p>

 ### Assumption #4: Homoscedasticity